DOGS DESERVE BETTER

 |

-From signing a petition to contacting commissioners to writing a letter to the editor to attending board meetings to sharing this website and getting your friends involved, your voice is their voice.
-These dogs don't have a chance without you speaking up.
+From signing a petition to contacting commissioners to writing a letter to the editor to attending board meetings to sharing this website and getting your friends involved, your voice has been their voice.
+You have been the advocate for dogs in the kennels.
+Thank you.

 |